decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## Side Channel Attacks

 There are two places where side channel attacks could be relevant in the BBS Signatures scheme.
 First, against the Signer, where side channel leakage during signature generation could reveal their secret key.
-Second, against the Prover, where a side channel attack could be used during proof generation to either directly reveal the udnisclosed messages and signature value, or reveal the random scalars used, leading again to the leakage of the undisclosed messages or the hidden signature.
+Second, against the Prover, where a side channel attack could be used during proof generation to either directly reveal the undisclosed messages and signature value, or reveal the random scalars used, leading again to the leakage of the undisclosed messages or the hidden signature.
 Therefore, implementations MUST apply proper side channel attack protection.
 One method to achieve this, is by using elliptic curve implementations that execute curve operations in constant time.

 ## Presentation Header Selection